-Paid Search vs SEO Case Study #2 for Auto Parts
+Paid Search vs SEO Case Study for Auto Parts

 Paid Search vs SEO case study from Google

-For details from the case study, click on this infographic provided by Google (left) and it will open in a larger pop up window.
-If you want a quick summary, here it is: for Google AdWords advertisers fortunate to have a top-ranked organic keyword, AdWords created an incremental 50% more clicks.
+For details from the case study, click on this infographic provided by Google and it will open in a larger pop up window.

-Initially we have to look at Google’s case studies with a little skepticism.
+We have to look at Google’s case studies with a little skepticism.
 After all, it’s in Google’s best interest to promote Google Ads.
-However, we have been able to independently confirm similar results with Hedges & Company clients who are automotive advertisers.
-There are also many other case studies around the Internet showing that paid search works very well in conjunction with search engine optimization and you can find them pretty easily using Google.
+However, we have been able to independently confirm similar results with Hedges & Company clients who are automotive parts advertisers.

 PPC + SEO = more SERP real estate

-One thing we like to emphasize is the concept of search engine results page (SERP) real estate.
-It’s pretty simple, the more real estate you occupy on the SERP, the less real estate is left for your competitor.
+It’s pretty simple.
+The more real estate you occupy on the SERP, the less real estate is left for your competitor.
 If you have more paid search results showing on a page, including Google Shopping, combined with more organic results, you will occupy significantly more real estate and squeeze out your competitors.

 The bottom line is, if you want to maximize traffic and revenue for your auto parts website then a strategic combination of organic SEO marketing, with a well executed paid search marketing program, is your best choice.